 TABLET is a randomised, double-blind, placebo-controlled trial:

-Double-blind The women in the study won’t be told whether they are in the treatment or non-treatment group – and nor will their doctors.
-So both are “blinded” to this information.
+Double-blind The women in the study won’t be told whether they are taking the active medicine or the placebo – and neither will their doctors.
+So both are blinded to this information.

-Recruiting If you might be interested in taking part, here’s what you need to know:
+If you might be interested in taking part in the TABLET trial, here’s what you need to know:

 Who can take part?